Find out more about our visual arts teachers below.

 Ceramics Technician, Ceramic Arts for Adults

-Dan Severance first did wheel throwing in high school in Burnaby and was lucky to have potters as teachers who encouraged him to take classes at the Shadbolt center in Burnaby.
+Dan Severance first did wheel throwing in high school in Burnaby and was lucky to have potters as teachers who encouraged him to take classes at the Shadbolt Centre in Burnaby.
 But like most youth, it was adventure time and clay work was put aside.

 27 years later in 2004, Dan decided to try wheel throwing again.
-He took a beginners course with Gillian McMillan at the Port Moody Arts Center, followed by more courses taught by Clive Tucker.
+He took a beginners course with Gillian McMillan at the Port Moody Arts Centre, followed by more courses taught by Clive Tucker.

 Emily Sheppard